Table of Contents

 Chronic infection leading to root resorption

-Teeth with the disease produce chronic abscess below the root.
+Teeth with the disease produce chronic abscesses below the root.
 In a few conditions, the abscess can induce root resorption.
 In simple words, the pus accumulated below roots can degrade the root causing root resorption.

 Such root resorptions are not ideal for root canal treatments.
 Treatment in such teeth might lead to re-infection.